Green That Life

 Avoid single-use plastic storage bags.
 These days there are so many durable, reusable alternatives.

 • Glass jars, from food products you’ve already used.
-For more ideas, see Tip #2 of my Spring Green Cleaning post.
+For more ideas, see Green That Life’s Spring Green Cleaning post.

 • PEVA Baggies.
 Rezip storage bags.
 They look and feel like zip-top baggies, but they’re made from FDA-grade PEVA (BPA and lead-free).
 Perfect for snacks and sandwiches.